POSTED JULY 15, 2022

 Letters of Reference and Supervisor Letter

-Applications must have a total of four (4) letters – three (3) reference letters and one (1) supervisor letter.
+Applications must have a total of four (4) letters – three (3) reference letters and one (1) proposed supervisor letter.
 You will enter the name and email address for each person providing a letter.
 When you finalize your application LSRF will send an email to each of these people with a link to submit their letters online.
 The letters are typed or copy/pasted into the reference field, not as a pdf upload.
 The deadline for receipt of these letters is November 1.

 Reference Letters: must come from associates who can critically appraise the applicant’s qualifications.
 One letter should be from the applicant’s thesis advisor.
 If the applicant’s thesis advisor is unable to provide a letter, an alternate faculty member most familiar with the applicant’s thesis work may be substituted.
 This does not apply to M.D. applicants.
-The Supervisor may not serve as one of the three referees.
+The Proposed Supervisor may not serve as one of the three referees.

-Supervisor Support Letter: must acknowledge acceptance of the applicant to their laboratory and the willingness of the Institution to administer the award.
+Proposed Supervisor Support Letter: must acknowledge acceptance of the applicant to their laboratory and the willingness of the Institution to administer the award.
 The letter will indicate the role expected of the applicant in the broad framework of the supervisor’s research noting the size of the research group and the degree of independence the applicant will have. *If you have co-supervisors, please note that only one supervisor letter may be submitted.
 The letter should state each supervisor’s role and include the names and contact information for both co-supervisors.

-TIP: Confirmation emails will be sent from LSRF (email@example.com) when your application is finalized and when each reference/supervisor letter is received by LSRF.
+Confirmation emails will be sent from LSRF (firstname.lastname@example.org) when your application is finalized and when each reference/supervisor letter is received by LSRF.
 Confirmation and notification emails will be sent to the email account you used to register for the LSRF Application Portal.
 If you fail to receive these confirmations, check your spam/junk inbox.
 You may check the status of submission of reference letters by clicking the link in your application submission confirmation email.

-TIP: LSRF will not extend the application deadline or accept submissions after the deadline for any reason.
+LSRF will not extend the application deadline or accept submissions after the deadline for any reason.
 We strongly suggest collecting your application information and working on your proposal before the application portal opens in mid-August.
 Submit your application well before the deadline of October 1 to avoid missing it altogether due to an unexpected delay such as a computer glitch, health issue, or personal or family emergency.
 You cannot access your application to edit or add material after October 1.
-You cannot add or change the name of a reference after October 1.
+You may not add or change the name of a reference after October 1.

-TIP: We encourage you to provide a copy of your completed application to your sponsored programs office, so they are aware of your submission.
+We encourage you to provide a copy of your completed application to your sponsored programs office, so they are aware of your submission.
 Approval or from your sponsored programs office is not required for submission of a proposal.
 You may refer your sponsored programs office to our Award Details page for more information about the award process and requirements.

 Visit our FAQs page for answers to many common questions about eligibility and the application process.